isomerpages/nlb-discovereads/pages/Discover Science : Budding Scientists.md

 <p> -  A 2D shape is flat while a 3D shape can be physically held.</p>
  <p> - A 2D shape has only one face while a 3D shape has multiple faces.</p>

+ Can your child identify and name 3D shapes?
+Download the flash cards here: https://go.gov.sg/3dshapesworksheet1 and https://go.gov.sg/3dshapesworksheet2 to go through the names and properties of some well-known 3-D shapes with your child, as well as common objects that have the same shapes.

+Teach them on the different characteristics of cubes, cuboids, pyramids, and cones with this simple set of flashcards: https://go.gov.sg/differencesbetween3dshapes